Kyriosity/read-write/README+/pencraft/README+/tech-authoring.md

 <p dir="rtl";'>[<i>Good authors advise</i>]</p>
 &nbsp;

 There are projects, products, and technologies that deserve the work of pen or brush.
-The quality of such work may be a decision factor Nr&nbsp;1 for usage/purchase of its subject: either attract or divert for good.
+The rank of such work may be a decision factor Nr&nbsp;1 for the usage of/paying for its subject: either attract or divert for good.

-The authoring seems deceptively easygoing:
+The authoring may seem deceptively easygoing:

-* TONGUe is the only tool sharpened in use,
+* tongue is the only tool sharpened in use,
-* drawing is KINDERGARTEN,
+* creative work won't produce compilation errors,
+* illustration is what one learns in the early childhood

-WYSIWYG<sup>🔤</sup> of creative work won't produce compilation errors and is transparent to create square miles of 'pulp'.
+WYSIWYG<sup>🔤</sup> of  and is transparent to create square miles of 'pulp'.

 However noble lines of words are much more sophisticated and painful than excellent code.
 And a smart reader will notice poor or mediocre style from the very first sight.